 Melanoma is a Common, Yet Curable Cancer

 - Stage I— The very first stage of melanoma occurs when cancer cells are observable but remain on the outer layer of the epidermis.
-During Stage I, there is very little chance that the cancer will spread, and the five year survival rate for patients diagnosed at this stage is 98%.
+During Stage I, there is very little chance that cancer will spread, and the five-year survival rate for patients diagnosed at this stage is 98%.

-- Stage III— When cancer cells reach the lymphatic system, there is great pause for concern because the lymphatic system mobilizes the cancer cells and can carry them to other areas of the body.
+- Stage III— When cancer cells reach the lymphatic system, there is a significant concern because the lymphatic system mobilizes the cancer cells and can carry them to other areas of the body.
 Melanoma that has reached a lymph node is much more likely to metastasize, lowering the rate of survival to 63%.

 - Stage IV— The most serious of the four stages, Stage IV is the result of the movement of cancer cells into the bloodstream, where they can then infiltrate the lungs, brain, bones, liver or gastrointestinal tract.
 It is extremely difficult to treat Stage IV melanoma due to its ability to move to multiple organs in a short period.
 Only 16% of patients receiving this diagnosis will live five years past receiving the news.

 Our Chicago medical malpractice lawyers believe that it is the duty of every doctor to perform cancer screening whenever patients show initial signs, in order to increase the likelihood of early discovery and improve the chance of survival.
 When doctors brush off symptoms or do nothing to rule out a diagnosis and cancer progresses to later stages, it is important to hold them accountable for the consequences of their reckless choices.